Running the charitable side of the Union (excluding our trading services such as Tommy’s Kitchen or the Union Venue), costs around £1.37M per year.

 To put things into context, this is about £520k more than the College gives us in our annual block grant, so we need to make up the difference ourselves.
 We do this by generating a contribution through a variety of trading activities, such as our shop and bars, as well as through advertising, our weekly food market and other marketing offers.

 20k Strategic investment Every year we make investments in projects that we feel will have long term benefits.
-This year we bought a new lighting grid for the main hall and undertook a representation review that will help shape the way your voice is heard on campus.
+For example, previously this has funded a new lighting grid for the main hall and our representation review which has helped to reshape academic representation on campus.

 125k Buildings and infrastructure With our main building doubling up as a night club we have a number of considerable costs to ensure it is both cleaned and maintained.
 The cost of keeping our venues safe and secure are also in this budget line.